adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # Æternity, a new blockchain? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

-Yes, æternity is a next-level, brand new blockchain technology in the making, with many features that tackle current issues of blockchain systems in an elegant way.
+Yes, æternity is a next level, brand new blockchain technology in the making, with many features that tackle current issues of blockchain systems in an elegant way.

 One can learn more about æternity’s blockchain technology by [looking at the whitepaper](https://uploads.strikinglycdn.com/files/8a476e2a-e859-4e5b-8d37-a21c88b1cf93/aeternity-trustless-decentralized%20%2853%29.pdf).
 Going through it is the best way to understand æternity’s technology design.